Gå til innhold

 }

-Each algorithm works on the whole container via the .begin(), .end() range. std::max_element returns an iterator to the largest element, so the * in front reads the value it points at.
+The std::ranges:: versions take the container directly — shorter, and you cannot accidentally mismatch a begin() from one container with an end() from another. std::ranges::max_element returns an iterator to the largest element, so the * in front reads the value it points at. std::accumulate keeps the classic .begin(), .end() form because C++20 gives it no ranges version (the range-based fold arrived only in C++23).
 Letting the library sort and sum for you is shorter and harder to get wrong than writing the loops by hand — the chapter's main point.

 2. Count the colours